-The (First) Time Kiss’ Gene Simmons Set His Hair on Fire
+50 Years Ago: Kiss’ Gene Simmons First Sets His Hair on Fire

-In an online chat hosted in the fall of 1999, Simmons estimated he'd set his own hair aflame "probably six or seven times" over the years -- and the first time it happened was Dec.
-31, 1973, the night he debuted his now-signature fireball-spewing trick during the night's performance of "Firehouse."
+Simmons estimated during an 1999 online chat that he'd already set his own hair aflame "probably six or seven times."
+The first time it happened was Dec.
+31, 1973, when Simmons debuted his now-signature fireball-spewing trick during the night's performance of "Firehouse."

-The stunt, which Simmons pulled off by spitting a mouthful of kerosene onto a torch, took place during a show at the Academy of Music in New York City -- a New Year's Eve bill that found Kiss opening for, and ultimately upstaging, Blue Oyster Cult, along with the night's other act, Teenage Lust.
+Simmons pulled off the stunt by spitting a mouthful of kerosene onto a torch during a show at the Academy of Music in New York City.
+Kiss was opening for, and ultimately upstaging, Blue Oyster Cult on a New Year's Eve bill that also included another act called Teenage Lust.

-Watching Kiss go on with all that stagecraft at its disposal, Black admitted, "It was like, if you pardon the expression, 'Oh, f---.”
+Watching Kiss go on with all that stagecraft at its disposal, Black said "it was like, if you pardon the expression, 'Oh, fuck.'
 Not exactly what you wanted to go on after.
 And then [Simmons’] hair went on fire and I’m like, 'Is that part of the act?
 How is it that they did that?'"